ploigos/argocd-tekton-reference/docs/README.md

 Onboarding a new application for a given pipeline service archetype requires two steps:

- 1. Create a git repo
+ 1. Create a Git repo.
- 2. Register the pipeline service trigger as a webhook for the git repo
+ 2. Register the pipeline service trigger as a webhook for the git repo.

 We assume you know how to crate a new repo.
 Our examples will be using GitHub.
 Once the repo is created, you can register the webhook.